 If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
-You can send us comments from www.irs.gov/formspubs.
-Click on "More Information" and then on "Give us feedback."
+You can send us comments from IRS.gov/FormComments.
 Or you can write to the Internal Revenue Service, Tax Forms and Publications Division, 1111 Constitution Ave.
 NW, IR-6526, Washington, DC 20224.
 Don't send the form to this office.
-Instead, see Where To File, earlier.